 1. Boost the site speed

-The most obvious advantage of a SPA is how it can fasten the site loading speed.
-After the first time visiting the site, all HTML and CSS (presentation resources) are downloaded right at the beginning.
 That explains why a SPA loads much faster than a traditional website, as only new and necessary content will be sent.
 The ability to interchange quickly makes SPAs the perfect solution to sites that are highly navigated and full of repeating templates.

 2. Improve the user experience